zikichombo/sio/libsio/cb.md

 The Go level should be put at the same OS scheduling priority as the C thread.

 ## Drawbacks
-- this mechanism will involve a context switch on single core systems.
+- this mechanism will involve an OS context switch on single core systems.
 It is recommended to use it on multi-core systems.
 - this mechanism uses more threads to accomplish the same thing.
 - it may be the case that some real time timing information needs to be